mesonbuild/meson/docs/markdown/Reference-manual.md

   the positional argument, you can specify external dependencies to use with `dependencies` keyword argument.

+- `cmd_array()` returns an array containing the command arguments for the current compiler.

 - `compiles(code)` returns true if the code fragment given in the positional argument compiles, you can specify external dependencies to use with `dependencies` keyword argument, `code` can be either a